Vasu10134/microsoft-azure-fundamental/README.md

 Complete all of the learning paths in the series if you are preparing for **Microsoft Azure Fundamentals**.
 ---

-## The other learning paths in the series are:
+## The learning paths in the series are:
 - Part 1: Describe cloud computing
 - Part 2: Describe benefits of azure services
 - Part 3: Describe cloud service types